DICLOFENAC SODIUM AND MISOPROSTOL- diclofenac sodium and misoprostol tablet, film coated

 RECENT MAJOR CHANGES

 INDICATIONS AND USAGE

-Diclofenac sodium/misoprostol is a combination non-steroidal anti-inflammatory and prostaglandin E1 analog drug indicated for the treatment of signs and symptoms of osteoarthritis (OA) or rheumatoid arthritis (RA) in patients at high risk of developing NSAID-induced gastric and duodenal ulcers and their complications (1)
+Diclofenac sodium/misoprostol is a combination of diclofenac sodium, a non-steroidal anti-inflammatory drug, and misoprostol, a prostaglandin-1 (PGE1) analog, indicated for the treatment of signs and symptoms of osteoarthritis or rheumatoid arthritis in patients at high risk of developing NSAID-induced gastric and duodenal ulcers and their complications (1)

 DOSAGE AND ADMINISTRATION